karuie/karuie/README.md

 ### Hi there 👋

-Hello, I'm [Yimin Yan](https://www.linkedin.com/in/yimin-y-4baa8320b/), a data scientist:
+Hello, I'm [Yimin Yan](https://www.linkedin.com/in/yimin-y-4baa8320b/), an investment data scientist:

 - 👨‍💼 I currently am working at [St. James’s place wealth management](https://www.sjp.co.uk/).
 <!--
 - 📺 I currently continue to learn some online courses on Udemy/Coursera to imporve my skills on machine learning and full-stack development for quant analysis.
 -->

-- 👯 I look for good opportunities like quant/data scientist in finance spaces.
+- 👯 I look for good opportunities like quantitative analyst/data scientist in finance spaces.
 <!--
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...